Virton railway station: History

 In 1984, after the closure of steel plants of Athus and Longwy the passenger traffic between the stations of Virton and Athus was terminated.

-The restoration and modernization of the station, at a cost of 170,000 euro, was finished in September 2006.
+The station's restoration and modernisation, at a cost of €170,000, was finished in September 2006.
 The main renovations are to the passenger building, the marquee located on platform 1, and the parking.
-On Monday, December 11, 2006, the passenger service between Virton and Athus was renewed and to the city of Luxembourg.
+On 11 December 2006, the passenger service between Virton and Athus was renewed and to the city of Luxembourg.

 Train services

 The station is served by the following services: